10 Best Day Trips From Madrid by Train to Take in 2024

 You could also join one of the many bike tours in Valencia to get around easily and learn more about the city.
 Whether you travel to Valencia in winter or summer, you’ll be surprised by how much this city has to offer.

-If you’ll be traveling to Valencia from Madrid via train, then you can expect your journey to take around two hours.
+If you’ll be going on a day trip to Valencia from Madrid via train, then you can expect your journey to take around two hours.
 There are regular departures from Madrid’s Chamartín station, as well as Puerta de Atocha.

 BEST ACTIVITIES IN VALENCIA